-The narrative report shall be in developed in Microsoft Word - 12 Font, Calibri style Additionally, a supplemental report must be developed in PowerPoint format summarizing the contents of the narrative report.
+The narrative report shall be in developed in Microsoft Word -1.5 spaced, in 12-point font, and with one-inch margins.
+Additionally, a supplemental report must be developed in PowerPoint format summarizing the contents of the narrative report.

 Financial Report